United States Cyber Command: Concerns

 There are concerns that the Pentagon and NSA will overshadow any civilian cyber defense efforts.
 There are also concerns on whether the command will assist in civilian cyber defense efforts.
-According to Deputy Secretary of Defense William J. Lynn, the command "will lead day-to-day defense and protection of all DoD networks.
+According to then-Deputy SECDEF William J. Lynn, USCYBERCOM "will lead day-to-day defense and protection of all DoD networks.
 It will be responsible for DoD's networks – the dot-mil world.
 Responsibility for federal civilian networks – dot-gov – stays with the Department of Homeland Security, and that's exactly how it should be."
-Alexander notes, however, that if faced with cyber hostilities an executive order could expand Cyber Command's spectrum of operations to include, for instance, assisting the Department of Homeland Security in defense of their networks.
+Alexander notes, however, that if faced with cyber hostilities an executive order could expand USCYBERCOM's spectrum of operations to include, for instance, assisting the Department of Homeland Security in defense of their networks.

 Some military leaders claim that the existing cultures of the Army, Navy, and Air Force are fundamentally incompatible with that of cyber warfare.
 Major Robert Costa (USAF) even suggested a sixth branch of the military, an Information (Cyber) Service with Title 10 responsibilities analogous to its sister services in 2002 noting:

 Others have also discussed the creation of a cyber-warfare branch.
-Lieutenant Colonel Gregory Conti and Colonel John "Buck" Surdu (chief of staff of the United States Army Research, Development and Engineering Command) stated that the three major services are properly positioned to fight kinetic wars, and they value skills such as marksmanship, physical strength, the ability to leap out of airplanes and lead combat units under enemy fire.
+Lieutenant Colonel Gregory Conti and Colonel John "Buck" Surdu (chief of staff of the United States Army Research, Development and Engineering Command) stated that the three major services are "properly positioned to fight kinetic wars, and they value skills such as marksmanship, physical strength, the ability to leap out of airplanes and lead combat units under enemy fire."

 Conti and Surdu reasoned, "Adding an efficient and effective cyber branch alongside the Army, Navy and Air Force would provide our nation with the capability to defend our technological infrastructure and conduct offensive operations.
 Perhaps more important, the existence of this capability would serve as a strong deterrent for our nation's enemies."

 In response to concerns about the military's right to respond to cyber attacks, General Alexander stated "The U.S. must fire back against cyber attacks swiftly and strongly and should act to counter or disable a threat even when the identity of the attacker is unknown" prior to his confirmation hearings before the United States Congress.
 This came in response to incidents such as a 2008 operation to take down a government-run extremist honeypot in Saudi Arabia.
 "Elite U.S. military computer specialists, over the objections of the CIA, mounted a cyberattack that dismantled the online forum".

 "The new U.S. Cyber Command needs to strike a balance between protecting military assets and personal privacy." stated Alexander, in a Defense Department release.
 If confirmed, Alexander said, his main focus will be on building capacity and capability to secure the networks and educating the public on the command's intent.

 "This command is not about an effort to militarize cyber space," he said.
 "Rather, it's about safeguarding our military assets."